Entangled Detectors Nonperturbatively Harvest Mutual Information: Conclusion

 Although the possibility of communication does not assist entanglement acquisition, it modifies the degradation properties of both entanglement and mutual information.
 We showed that two states $\alpha \ket{g\ts{A} g\ts{B}} + e^{\ii \theta} \sqrt{1-\alpha^2} \ket{e\ts{A}e\ts{B}}$ and $\sqrt{1-\alpha^2} \ket{g\ts{A} g\ts{B}} + e^{\ii \theta} \alpha \ket{e\ts{A}e\ts{B}}$, which are related by the transformation $\alpha \to \sqrt{1-\alpha^2}$, experience different rates of degradation if and only if the two detectors can communicate, even though they possess the same amount of initial entanglement.

 We close by commenting on what would happen if we employed the initial state \eqref{altpsi}.
-Such a state can be created from \eqref{eq:state 0011} by passing it through the bit-flip gate $\hat I\ts{A} \otimes \hat \sigma_x$, where $\hat \sigma_x$ is the Pauli-$x$ matrix acting on detector-B. The resulting final density matrix of the detectors is
+Such a state can be created from \eqref{eq:state 0011} by passing it through the bit-flip gate $\hat I\ts{A} \otimes \hat \sigma_x$, where $\hat \sigma_x$ is the Pauli-$x$ matrix acting on detector B. The resulting final density matrix of the detectors is

 where $r_{ij}'$ are equivalent to $r_{ij}$ in \eqref{eq:final density} with $\Omega\ts{B}\to -\Omega\ts{B}$.
 Therefore, the overall behavior of the entanglement and mutual information is essentially the same as $\alpha \ket{g\ts{A} g\ts{B}} + e^{\ii \theta} \sqrt{1-\alpha^2} \ket{e\ts{A}e\ts{B}}$ case.